powderflask/django-move-model/README.rst

 Hybrid Strategy
 -----------------

-The strategy documented below is a hybrid of strategies (D) and (C) (Neutered DeleteModel w/ fake CreateModel + SQL migration to rename model's DB table).
+The strategy documented below is a hybrid of strategies (D) and (A) (Neutered DeleteModel w/ fake CreateModel + SQL migration to rename model's DB table).

 I owe a debt of gratitude to bennylope for his marvelous NeuteredMigrations code: https://gist.github.com/bennylope/07f0860aeb3ca2eb66656cfdf2396854#file-migrations-py

     * Pros: reproducible and reversible, clean migration history; safe*; little to no post-hoc clean up
-    * Cons: loses migration history for model; need to hand-edit one migration file;
+    * Cons: migration history for model not retained; need to hand-edit one migration file;

-* Note: by "safe" I mean that even if you forget to use the ``--fake_initial`` flag during a migration, no date will be lost;  worst that happens is an error message indicating table already exists.
+* Note by "safe" I mean that even if you forget to use the ``--fake_initial`` flag during a migration, no data will be lost;  worst that happens is an error when migrations run indicating table already exists.

 Model Migration Steps:
 ______________________